codefresh-io/cap-docs.codefresh.io/_docs/pipelines/steps/git-clone.md

 ---
 Clones a Git repository to the filesystem.

-A pipeline can have any number of git clone steps (even none).
+A pipeline can have any number of Git clone steps (even none).
 You can checkout code from any private or public repository.
 Cloning a repository is not constrained to the trigger of a pipeline.
 You can trigger a pipeline from a commit that happened on Git repository A while the pipeline is checking out code from Git Repository B.

 >Notice that if you are an existing customer before May 2019, Codefresh will automatically checkout the code from a [connected git repository]({{site.baseurl}}/docs/integrations/git-providers/) when a pipeline is created on that repository.
 In this case an implicit git clone step is included in your pipeline.
 You can still override it with your own git clone step as explained in this page